 Sign up on the homepage to get a free map pack* you can use for this and other country studies.

-Our Switzerland unit study extension activities
+Our Switzerland unit extension activities

 To go with our Switzerland unit study I went to the library and picked up some picture books.
 Cuckoo Clock Secrets* had enough general history/geography/etc. I didn’t get any of the “Meet Switzerland” type books, but I found some super cute picture books that were some fun additions (and I’m lazy, these are all affiliate links pretend there’s an asterisk*)